UMPsychMethodsCore/MethodsCore/README.txt

-*PAN_MasterData Processor
+*OMNI_MasterData Processor

-Written 2011 by Daniel Kessler, kesslerd@umich.edu, for the Psychiatric Affective Neuroscience Laboratory at the University of Michigan.
+Written in 2011 by Daniel Kessler, kesslerd@umich.edu, Department of Psychiatry, University of Michigan.

 *Prerequisites
 This code was written to use R 2.13.0, available (for free!) at cran.r-project.org